microsoft/fluentui/ghdocs/Accessibility.md

 Note that background images can disappear in high contrast mode.
 Any icons or images that are required for functionality must not be background images.

+In high contrast mode, color should not be the only means of conveying feedback.
+A transparent border or outline will appear in high contrast mode, a useful way of denoting focus without affecting non-high contrast visual design.

 ## Screen Reader

 Follow recommended guidelines using [ARIA](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA) to insure the best support for screen readers.